 David Rattray devoted much of his life to the exploration of these troubled times by studying books and documents relating to this period and collecting stories handed down through the oral tradition of the Zulu people.
 He spent a great deal of time guiding people through the battlefields and entertaining them at the Lodge.

-David’s moving stories of the Zulu War are available as a boxed set of five audio CDs or can be downloaded as mp3 files.
+David’s moving stories of the Zulu War can be downloaded as mp3 files.
 Please note that the series is only sold as a full set and the brief synopisis below of each part is purely for information purposes only.